Dennis Brantner: Suspect in Berit Beck's 1990 death found guilty after accepting plea deal

 "We want to thank everyone from the Fond du Lac DA's office, Sheriff's Office, and the family and friends that have supported us for so many years," Berit's parents Dave and Diane Beck said in a statement.
 "We support this outcome and look forward to addressing the court at the upcoming sentencing hearing."

-Berit Beck went missing in 1990 on her way home from a computer class in Appleton.
+Berit Beck went missing in 1990 on her way to a computer class in Appleton.
 Her van was found two days later in Fond du Lac.
 Her body was found a month later in Waupun.
 In 2014 her cold case was reopened, and new DNA testing found matches to Brantner in Beck's van.

+Fond du Lac County Sheriff Mick Fink said Friday's outcome was the best that could have come in the situation.